 SUMMIT POINT SPRING/SUMMER SERIES: click here

-A: We currently hold Trackcrosses at Summit Point Motorsports Park outside Winchester, VA and Dominion Raceway outside Fredericksburg, VA.
-At Summit we use the 2.2 mile Shenandoah Circuit or the 1.7 mile Jefferson Circuit.
-At Dominion we use the 2.0 mile road course.
+A: We currently hold Trackcrosses at Summit Point Motorsports Park outside Winchester, VA on the 2.2 mile Shenandoah Circuit, the 1.7 mile Jefferson Circuit, and occasionally the 2.0 mile Main Circuit.

-A: Trackcrosses are held on Sundays (or occasionally Saturdays), we do them year-round as separate championships:
+A: Trackcrosses are held on Saturdays or occasionally Sundays, we typically do them year-round as separate championships:

 SUMMIT POINT WINTER SERIES: click here